 Why post-closure documentation is the worst-managed process in lending

-The NOC and document return process requires: a final payment confirmation, an NOC letter generation and dispatch, a CERSAI charge release application, a letter of cancellation to the borrower's bank for NACH debit cancellation, and the return of all original title documents to the borrower or their designated conveyancer.
-Each step has a responsible team, a timeline, and — in the case of CERSAI release and document return — a legal obligation.
+The NOC and document return process requires: a final payment confirmation, an NOC letter generation and dispatch, a mortgage charge release application, a letter of cancellation to the borrower's bank for direct debit debit cancellation, and the return of all original title documents to the borrower or their designated conveyancer.
+Each step has a responsible team, a timeline, and — in the case of Dubai Land Department / title registry release and document return — a legal obligation.
 None of these steps are hard.
 All of them are routinely delayed because they require someone to initiate them, and that someone is rarely prompted automatically when a final payment is received.

 The post-closure pipeline: what triggers automatically on final payment